-Failure to return this form will not relieve you or your parent/guardian from responsibility in knowing the contents of the Code of Student Conduct and will not excuse your non-compliance with the Code of Student Conduct.
+Failure to return this form will not re responsibility in knowing the content excuse your non-compliance with the s of the Code of St udent Conduct and will not

-Student Name (please print)
+Student Name (please print) Grade School

-Grade

-School

-I have received a copy and am aware of the contents of the Alachua County Code of Student Conduct.
-I am aware that supervision is provided 30 minutes before school begins and 30 minutes after school ends.
+I have received a copy and am aware of Student Conduct.
+I am aware that school begins and 30 minutes after s supervision is prov

-Parents/guardians are responsible for the safe travel of their students to and from school when the student is not under the supervision and control of the School District (including travel between home and the assigned bus stop) and for providing necessary supervision during times when the bus is not present.
+Parents/guardians are responsible for school when the student is not under District (including travel between how providing necessary supervision duri r the supervision an me and the assigne nd control of the School d bus stop) and for

-Parent/Guardian (print name)
+ame) Date

-Parent/Guardian Signature
+Parent/Guardian Signat ure

-Parent/Guardian (print name)
+Parent/Guardian (print na ame) Date

-Parent/Guardian Signature
+Parent/Guardian Signat ure

 Telephone

 STUDENT SIGNATURE

-I have received a copy of and instruction on the contents of the Alachua County Code of Student Conduct.
+I have received a copy of and instruction Code of Student Conduct. ction on the content s of the Alachua County

-Date

-Date

-Date
+Student Signature